-Published in November 2016, Global Arbitration Review's The Guide to Advocacy is a new, practical book for specialists and would-be specialists on how to be persuasive during international arbitration.
+Global Arbitration Review's Guide to Advocacy is a practical book for specialists and would-be specialists on how to be persuasive during international arbitration, featuring unique insight from well-known arbitrators on advocacy.
+The Guide is a useful tool for junior lawyers who wish to develop their advocacy skills, as well as a manual for civil trained lawyers who would like to feel more at ease with cross-examination.
 It breaks the arbitral process into key steps and explains the advocacy “opportunity” that each represents (focusing on the principles at work rather than specifics).

 Woven throughout are gems from big name arbitrators – tips, complaints, musings and reminiscences – providing a new, 360-degree view of written and oral submissions.

 The Second Edition contains several new chapters and a fresh tranche of arbitrator contributions.